|Height:||7 – 8 inches|

 Mauxies aren’t that common, so you might not know as much about this hybrid breed.
 That’s about to change!
 Keep reading to find out everything you need to know about these small dogs with big personalities.

-Mauxie Puppies — Before You Buy…
+Mauxie Puppy — Before You Get One…

 There’s no denying that Mauxie puppies are incredibly cute.
 But as we all know, that’s not a good basis for deciding on a new puppy.
 It pays to do your research and make sure that you and your family can provide what these little dogs need in terms of training, exercise, and home life before you go rushing off to reserve a puppy.